Britain to close hedge fund tax loopholes

-LONDON Dec 5 The British government said it plans to close tax loopholes used by hedge fund managers as it seeks to show it is forcing the rich to share the burden of tough austerity measures.

-As part of the government's Autumn Statement, minister of finance George Osborne confirmed he would impose rules flagged in May to clamp down on the abuse of partnership structures.
+As part of the government's Autumn Statement, Chancellor George Osborne confirmed he would impose rules flagged in May to clamp down on the abuse of partnership structures.

 A Treasury spokeswoman said some hedge funds were structured as partnerships which included corporate partners, and that this allowed the companies owners, usually the hedge fund managers themselves, to avoid or defer some income tax.